IBM/example-health-jee-openshift/README.md

     ```
     git clone https://github.com/IBM/summit-jee-openshift.git
     ```

-6. Edit the file `summit-api/liberty/server.xml` to change the `datasource` properties to the URL, port, user and password of your MySql database.

-7. Build the Java EE application.
+6. Build the Java EE application.
     ```
     cd summit-api
     mvn package
     ```

-8. Build the Java EE docker image.
+7. Build the Java EE docker image.
    ```
    docker build -t summit-api:1
    ```

-9. Create a repository in your dockerhub account and push the Java EE docker image to it.
+8. Create a repository in your dockerhub account and push the Java EE docker image to it.
 (Substitute your account name into the commands.)

    ```
    docker tag summit-api:1 YOURACCOUNT/summit-api:1